smunozmo/Capstone-project-concert/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-* This is just a template for my portfolio.
 * You will not need additional instructions on installing Prerequisites.
 * In case you have node_modules on your folder Add them to .gitignore file before you a push.